gm3/vTuber-SDK3/README.md

 It features a system with 9 cameras, and 12 overlay slides.
 This studio features realtime lighting and a video screen that can play videos.
 Use these tools to capture multi-camera realtime footage from within vrchat.

 ## Usage
-Extract the project, and open with Unity 2029.4.32f1 and you will have to wait for the Library to rebuild, alond with compile the shader varients when compiling to upload.
-After you compile it once, you can save the shader varients to make the project compile faster.
+Extract the project, and open with Unity 2029.4.32f1 and you will have to wait for the Library to rebuild.
+The shader varients need to compile as well and it takes quite a while.
+After you compile the project once, you can go into the Project Settings -> Graphics and save the shader varients to make the project compile faster.

 ![](https://i.imgur.com/DHikM0z.jpg)